iomesh/docs/docs/introduction/introduction.md

 **High Performance**

 IOMesh enables I/O-intensive databases and applications to run efficiently in the container environment.
-Leveraging high-performance I/O link, IOMesh achieves high IOPS while maintaining low latency to ensure stable operation of data applications.
+Leveraging the high-performance I/O link, IOMesh achieves high IOPS while maintaining low latency to ensure stable operation of data applications.

 **No Kernel Dependencies**